repobee/repobee/README.md

 ```

 ## Roadmap
-`repomate` is currently in public beta.
-The currently existing commands are
-fairly stable and are unlikely to change, barring unexpected bugs or usability
-issues.
-This is with the exception of the peer review commands, that are under
-active development.

-**The internal API of `repomate`, including the plugin system, is less stable and
-may or may not change significantly in the near future.**

-Any breaking changes will be advertised with deprecation messages in the
-application well before they are put in effect. `repomate` is expected to
-reach 1.0 before December 14th.
+As of December 17th 2018, repomate is a stable release.
+The currently available
+commands will remain available for the foreseeable future, and any deprecation
+will be announced at least one minor version ahead of a feature being removed.

+The plugin system is however still to be considered in the beta phase, as it
+has seen much less live action use.
+Features will however not be cut, as all
+of them are essential for the way I work personally.

 ## License
 This software is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for specifics.
+See the [LICENSE](LICENSE)
+file for specifics.